Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 ## Assumptions and Operational Environment
 -------------------------------------------

-There are specific conditions that are assumed to exist in the TOE’s Operational Environment.
+There are specific conditions that are assumed to exist in the TOE's Operational Environment.
 The following table lists assumptions about the Operational Environment as specified by the Protection Profile: